Ashod/Now-Reading-Redux/readme.txt

 1. Install `now-reading-redux` as described below.
 1. Activate `now-reading-redux`.
 1. Your database will be updated and library restored as was previously.
+1. Go to the options page and set every option as necessary.

-Note: After upgrading the widget, if any, may get removed.
+Note: After upgrading the widget, if used, may get removed.
 This may happen in some themes but not most.
-If it is, simply drag it where you'd like to see it.
+If it disappears, simply drag it where you'd like to see it.

 == Frequently Asked Questions ==